nbeaver/cmd_oysters/README.rst

 Future improvements
 -------------------

 ..
-Make it spit out the required packages for a given command,
+Make it spit out the required packages for a given command, depending on OS.

 ..
 Semantics of command requirements: is it only as the command is used in the invocation, or anytime the command is used?